Hitler's British Girl

 Hitler's British Girl is a Channel 4 documentary film about British Nazi sympathiser Unity Mitford and her relationship with Adolf Hitler.
-The film was made by following an investigation by journalist Martin Bright which revealed that she may have secretly given birth to Hitler's child.
+The film was made by following an investigation by journalist Martin Bright who alleged that she may have secretly given birth to Hitler's child.

 Production

 The film follows the investigations of journalist Martin Bright who was contacted, after writing an article about Unity Mitford for The Observer, by a member of the public who claimed her aunt had acted as midwife when Unity gave birth to Hitler's child.

 Martin's investigation is used to frame a biography of Unity given through contemporary photos and newsreel footage with commentary from prominent biographers of Unity and her family.
 There is also interview footage from Unity's sister Diana and Oswald Mosley's son Nicholas.